How to Choose a Rehab Center

 Licensed staff members

 Therapists and other rehab staff members will define the patient’s treatment experience.
 Credible treatment centers have licensed therapists and doctors at the facility.
 The staff should be experienced and professional, but also kind.
 Top-notch facilities will also be sufficiently staffed.
-If there are too few therapists on staff, it might be difficult to get one-on-one time with a therapist on a regular basis.
+If there are too few therapists on staff, it might not be easy to get one-on-one time with a therapist regularly.
 Patients should be meeting for individual therapy at least one time a week.
 You should meet with the individuals who plan to make a care plan for your loved one so you can learn about their qualifications and expertise before settling on a center.

 Small group sessions